solidiquis/erdtree/README.md

 Directories are fully traversed by default.
 To limit the maximum depth:

 ```
--L, --level <NUM>                Maximum depth to display
+-L, --level <NUM>
+      Maximum depth to display
 ```

-Limiting the maximum depth to display will not affect the total disk usage report.
+Limiting the maximum depth to display will not affect the total disk usage report nor the file count report.

 ### Pruning empty directories

 Sometimes empty directories may appear in the output.
 To remove them:

 ```
+-P, --prune
--P, --prune                      Remove empty directories from output
+      Remove empty directories from output
 ```

 ### Sorting